-EDTF 19

-2022 2021
+2023 2022

-88.8% 86.0% -
+Year-end 88.8% 86.0%

-94.1% 93.2%
+Maximum 94.1% 93.2%

-80.2% 79.9%
+Minimum 80.2% 79.9%

-86.5% 82.4%
+Average 86.5% 82.4%

-88.8% 94.1% 80.2% 88.8%86.0%94.1%93.2%80.2%79.9%

 The Bank stresses the importance of current accounts and savings accounts as sources of funds to finance lending to customers.
 They are monitored using the advances to deposit ratio, which compares loans and advances to customers as a percentage of core customer current accounts and savings accounts, together with term funding with a remaining term to maturity in excess of one year.
 Loans to customers that are part of reverse repurchase arrangements, and where the Bank receives securities which are deemed to be liquid, are excluded from the advances to deposits ratio.